Papabyte/exchange-stats/README.md

 This project has 3 parts.

 ## Client Webapp
-Single Application made with VueJS.
+Single Page Application made with VueJS.
 Can be run locally for development with vue-cli then built into a dist folder that is served by Nginx.

 ## Server
 - Based on an Obyte light node, reads state vars and responses from counterstats AA